-Our primary use of cash is to fund clinical development, operating expenses and repay accrued liabilities associated with our IPO.
+Our primary use of cash is to fund clinical development, operating expenses and repay accrued liabilities associated with our IPO and prior operating expenses.

 With respect to the Company's future expected operations expenses, the primary expense drivers will be research and development and management overhead, including costs of being a public company.
-Of these, it is expected that research and development will be the largest expense and comprise approximately \$3.0 million in the twelve months following the IPO, which will be utilized for the Company's escalation study and Phase II drug trial costs.
-We have based the research and development costs on current trial parameters and expectations on certain existing tax credits, and there is no certainty that the trial parameters or tax credits available to the Company will remain as they are, which could lead to changes in our research and development expenditures.
+Of these, research and development is a significant expense which has been utilized for the furtherance of the Company's CC8464, CT2000 and CT3000 programs.
+We have based the research and development costs on current clinical and pre-clinical trial parameters and expectations on certain existing tax credits, and there is no certainty that the clinical and pre-clinical trial parameters or tax credits available to the Company will remain as they are, which could lead to changes in our research and development expenditures.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable, accrued expenses and prepaid expenses.

 We expect to continue to incur significant and increasing expenses and operating losses in connection with our ongoing research and development activities.
-In addition, upon the closing of the IPO, we expect to incur additional costs associated with operating as a public company.
-As a result, we expect to incur substantial operating losses and negative operating cash flows for the foreseeable future.
+As a result, we expect to continue to incur operating losses and negative operating cash flows for the foreseeable future.